vbier/habpanelviewer/app/src/main/assets/help.md

 When enabled, the app updates the state of up to three openHAB items depending on the battery state:
 - Battery Low Contact: the name of a **Contact** Item that shall be set whenever the battery is low.
 - Battery Charging Contact: the name of a **Contact** Item that shall be set whenever the battery is charging.
 - Battery Level Item: the name of a **Number** Item that shall be set when the battery level changes.
-This value is updated every 5 seconds while the device is connected to power, every 5 minutes when running on battery. reports device sensor values to openHAB (currently only battery, more to come)
+- Battery Temperature Item: the name of a **Number** Item that shall be set when the battery temperature changes. reports device sensor values to openHAB (currently only battery, more to come)

 A sample openHAB items file looks like this: